rockswang/haxe-i18n/README.md

 ### Run-time locale switching

-Run-time locale switching is a little bit more tricky then launch-time approach, normally it needs callbacks to handle string updates, e.g. UI refreshing etc. Here's the approach used by I18n.
+Run-time locale switching is a little bit more tricky then launch-time approach, normally it needs to do some extra operations to handle the string changes, e.g. UI refreshing etc. Here's the approach used by I18n.
 ```haxe
     var textfield = new TextField();